On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Complexity

 where $c$ only depends on $\alpha$, $\tau_2$, $L$, $p$, and $\theta$, such that, in its first internal iteration~$k$, either $f(x^k) \leq \ftarget$ or

 \end{teo}

 \begin{pro} The proof follows from Theorem~\ref{teocomple5} replacing $\varepsilon$ with $\varepsilon/2$ and defining $\delta = \varepsilon /(2 \bar m L_g)$.
-Note that the thesis holds for the first iteration of the cycle becasue, in fact, due to Theorem~\ref{teocomple5}, it holds for all its iterations. \end{pro}\\
+Note that the thesis holds for the first iteration of the cycle because, in fact, due to Theorem~\ref{teocomple5}, it holds for all its iterations. \end{pro}\\

+The impact of $\bar m$ on the complexity limit is expressed in formula~(\ref{kepsdelta2}).
+Note that the second term of~(\ref{kepsdelta2}) grows proportionally to $\bar m^{p+1}$.
+If $n$ increases and the size of the subproblems remains bounded, then $\bar m$ grows proportionately to $n$.
+Under these conditions, an increase in the number of iterations proportional to $n^{p+1}$ is expected.
 Theorems~\ref{teocomple3}--\ref{teocomple6} give upper bounds on the number of iterations of Algorithm~\ref{cda}.1.
 (Bounds on the number of cycles translate into bounds on the number of iterations if multiplied by~$\bar m$.)
-By definition, the sequence of $\sigma$'s generated by Algorithm~\ref{preliminar}.1 is bounded from below by the sequence $0, \, \tau_1^0 \sigma_{\min}, \, \tau_1^1 \sigma_{\min}, \, \tau_1^2 \sigma_{\min}, \, \tau_1^3 \sigma_{\min}, \, \dots$ Thus, by Theorem~\ref{teo1}, the number of functional evaluations per call to Algorithm~\ref{preliminar}.1 at Step~2 of Algorithm~\ref{cda}.1 is bounded by
+The first term of the sequence of regularization parameters used in Algorithm~\ref{preliminar}.1 is $0$.
+If the corresponding trial point is rejected, the second term is $\sigma_{\min}$.
+Then, each time that $\sigma$ needs to be increased, it is multiplied by a number larger than or equal to $\tau_1$.
+Therefore, by definition, the sequence of $\sigma$'s generated by Algorithm~\ref{preliminar}.1 is bounded from below by the sequence $0, \, \tau_1^0 \sigma_{\min}, \, \tau_1^1 \sigma_{\min}, \, \tau_1^2 \sigma_{\min}, \, \tau_1^3 \sigma_{\min}, \, \dots$ Thus, by Theorem~\ref{teo1}, the number of functional evaluations per call to Algorithm~\ref{preliminar}.1 at Step~2 of Algorithm~\ref{cda}.1 is bounded by

 This establishes analogous bounds on the number of functional evaluations of Algorithm~\ref{cda}.1.